cmput229/Lab_Intro/README.md

 ![XSPIM Main Window](resources/imgs/mainWin.png)

 Next, let's run our first MIPS program.
-First, close xspim and download [lab1-first.s].
+First, close XSPIM and download [lab1-first.s].
 Navigate your terminal to the folder with the file you just downloaded, and launch XSPIM again.
 Click load and the window shown below will appear.
 Type in `lab1-first.s` and press `assembly file`.
 This causes the assembly file to be loaded into XSPIM.

 ![Load First](resources/imgs/loadFirst.png)